Eug-M/Mehlen_Gynet_scripts/README.md

 ## Sub-project 2: single-cell RNA-Seq data from clinical study (phase Ia) [work in progress]

-The files look into the data from .
+The files look into the single-cell RNA-Seq data from a patient with advanced endometrial carcinoma before and after treatment with NP137.
 These data led to the publication of a paper in Nature, before the beginning of my work: [Netrin-1 blockade inhibits tumour growth and EMT features in endometrial cancer](https://www.nature.com/articles/s41586-023-06367-z).

 - single_cell_*.R: study the Netrin-1 expression, as well as it main receptors, on the single-cell RNA-Seq sequencing data.
 The different files are the various steps to process single-cell data.